HimanshuYadav-01/KubernetesStudy/README.md

 - **node-affinity.yml** – Rules to control pod placement based on node labels.
 - **taints-tolerations.yml** – Allows pods to run on nodes with specific taints.
 - **resource-quota.yml** – Limits resource usage per namespace to prevent overconsumption.
 - **limit-range.yml** – Sets default resource requests and limits for containers in a namespace.
+- **probes.yml** – Its checks whether server is ready to serve , restarts pod depending of type of probe configuration.

 ---